mmende/spectro/README.md

     spectro.stop()

 	// The spectrogram can e.g. be drawn with third party modules such as pngjs
-	// Examples therefore can be found in examples/...
+	// Examples therefor can be found in examples/...
 })
 ```